 • Filter by:

-Northern Gas Networks is carrying out essential work to repair gas pipes in Chanterlands Avenue, Hull
+Northern Gas Networks to carry out essential upgrade work to maintain a safe and reliable gas supply in Wakefield

 Read

-So that engineers can carry out the work safely and efficiently, some temporary traffic management measures have been put in place.
+The project, which is expected to last for a maximum of 2 weeks, has been planned in collaboration with Calderdale Council.
+So that engineers can carry out the work safely and efficiently, and to protect the public, some temporary traffic management measures will be put in place.

 The gas supply to homes and businesses in the area will not be affected.